bwash15/bwash15/README.md

 - 👋 Hi, I’m @bwash15 and I am a Software Engineer.
-The design and architect process of software is probably one of my favorites.
+The design and architect process of software is my favorite part of the entire process.
 I am a father of 3 amazing children; Austin, Morgan, and Ciera.
 I was blessed with meeting my son at the age of 18, he was 3 at the time.
 I was then blessed with my first daughter at 21 and youngest at 27.
 Needless to say life took me down a path.
 That path earned me a lot of life experience gained from working my way up from the bottom.
 I had only started college when I met my son, so I had to work to earn my credentials.
 And I did just that...